epoch8/vedana.tech/src/content/docs/01-concepts/01-why-classic-rag-fails.md

 - Answering simple factual questions
 - Searching small documents
 - Extracting information from one paragraph

-When the answer 'lives' clearly inside one or two chunks, RAG performs well.
+- Approximate answers are acceptable

-This approach works for many use-cases, but not for all.
-Below is an explanation of why some scenarios require more than classic RAG.
+> **Rule of thumb**: If the answer "lives" visibly inside one or two paragraphs and completeness doesn't matter, classic RAG will serve you well.
+Problems start the moment a question requires structure, completeness, or logic across multiple records.

 ## Where Classic RAG Breaks